mpboddie/TipsyBrewPourOver/README.md

 5. Communication.
 I will do my best to convey the reasons behind my decisions as I go.
 I am sure I will make some mistakes, so please do your best to reciprocate in a constructive manner.

 Keep tabs on the everyday progress of this project at [TipsyBrew](https://tipsybrew.com/tags/pourover/).
 Project code and models will be stored here on GitHub though.

+## earlyPhase.ino
+This is the exact code that the Phase 0.5 demonstration used.
+There are some slight issues with this, but nothing that prevents a cup of coffee from being made.
+I would have preferred to hold it back for some polishing before putting it up here, but I am trying to fight those instincts and make this as public as possible.
+As always, check [TipsyBrew](https://tipsybrew.com/tags/pourover/) for the 0.5 demonstration and related news.